Eelii/Turnabout-Nincompoop/README.md

 ## Behind the scenes

+**TODO:** A more detailed documentation.

+**NOTE:** Turnabout Nincompoop requires certain assets in src/assets folder to run locally.
+This repository does <ins> not </ins> include any graphical, audio, or other similar type of assets.

 Turnabout Nincompoop includes a backend and a frontend.
 The frontend is built on React with mulitple React libraries and frameworks:

 | Library | Use |